Looking at Lupus

 “Just about anyone can get lupus, but it mostly affects young women.
 It can rob them of the prime years of their lives,” says NIH’s Dr. Mark Gourley, an expert on lupus and related disorders.
 The disease often strikes between the ages of 15 and 44.
 Lupus afflicts about 9 times more women than men.
 For unknown reasons, African American women are at especially high risk.

 No one knows what causes lupus.
-But researchers suspect that a combination of and the environment is to blame.
+But researchers suspect that a combination of Stretches of DNA, a substance you inherit from your parents, that define characteristics such as how likely you are to get certain diseases. and the environment is to blame.

 Lupus comes in different forms.
 The most common and serious type is called systemic lupus erythematosus.
 It can cause severe problems throughout the body.
 Other types can cause temporary skin sores after sun exposure or long-term rashes that may lead to scarring.